danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/main.typ

 === Mission Phases
 The mission timeline comprises four distinct operational phases.
 The Early Operations and Commissioning Phase begins immediately following deployment from the #acr("ISS") at an initial altitude of approximately 415 kilometers.
 This critical 10-day period involves antenna deployment, system activation, and initial communications establishment.

 The Nominal Operations Phase represents the mission's primary duration, during which the satellite alternates between #acr("PBR") measurement collection and dedicated downlink sessions using the primary #acr("UHF") communication system.
-This phase continues until the satellite reaches the altitude trigger of 170 kilometers, typically occurring around 180 days post-deployment and initiating the Transition Phase.
+This phase continues until the satellite reaches the altitude trigger of 170 kilometers, expected to occur around 180 days post-deployment and initiating the Transition Phase.

 During the Transition Phase, the satellite undergoes reconfiguration to prepare for atmospheric re-entry.
 Finally, the Secondary Phase encompasses the re-entry process itself, where the secondary payload actively records sensor data and transmits available measurements through the Iridium network until communication becomes impossible.

+// TODO: conops citation.
+From BDR
+These phases are shown graphically in @strathcube-phases.

+#figure(
+  image("../Figures/Introduction/conops_with_background.png"),
+  caption:"STRATHcube mission phases. "
+) <strathcube-phases>

 == Objectives
 The project aimed to advance the design of the downlink communications system for STRATHcube while actively contributing to design reviews.
 Key objectives included: